hoosteeno/BoulderOpenDataSources/README.md

 * Go through census items
     * Submit updated data where available to the census
     * If not available, submit a [request for that data](https://user.govoutreach.com/boulder/support.php?classificationId=22334&caseType=Question&websiteIssues=Open+Data).

+### What would be awesome to do?
+(Brainstorms) ###
+* Automate mirroring of data sources, whether through copying or scraping.
+Put that code in this repo, as well as its output.
+* Create lightweight interfaces around mirrored data.
+Deploy to the web or make functional local deploy scripts.